thesobercoder/trakt-manager/README.md

 # Trakt Manager

-Control your trakt account directly from Raycast.
+Control your Trakt account directly from Raycast.

 # Commands